 PADI WRECK SCUBA DIVING SPECIALTY COURSE OUTLINE

 We meet each morning at the Into the Blue Scuba diving centre in Cape Town as our central starting point.
 Here we do registration, theory and we also get your scuba equipment.
-Meeting times are normally at 09:15, but could change if we are do any boat scuba dives, which you usually do for exploring wrecks in Cape Town.
-You can expect to be finished between 3 and 6 in the afternoon, depending on where we are on the day.
+Meeting times are normally around 7-8am, and you can expect to be finished between 3 and 6 in the afternoon, depending on where we are on the day.
 Your course includes both theory and practical aspects.
 They comprise the following: